dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/perspectives/git.md

 The `Git` perspective is comprised of `Git` and `Console` views, a and `workspace` menu.
 It enables the users to perform simple Git operations such as cloning a repository to a workspace, pulling changes, and pushing commits.
 The user can create, manage, and switch between multiple workspaces through the `workspace` menu.

+!!! note
-> _**Note:** In case of merge conflict on `Push` operation, a new branch with your local changes will be created in the remote repository.
-From this point, you can use your preferred tooling to apply the actual merge between the two branches._
+	In case of merge conflict on `Push` operation, a new branch with your local changes will be created in the remote repository.
+From this point, you can use your preferred tooling to apply the actual merge between the two branches.

 **Video**